Distributed graph problems through an automata-theoretic lens: Introduction

 Furthermore, we study the graph-theoretic question of the existence of a solution in addition to the algorithmic question of the complexity of finding a solution, and relate solvability with complexity in a systematic manner; we are not aware of prior work that would do the same in the context of $\LCL$s in the $\LOCAL$ model.

-Our work also takes the first steps towards an effective characterization of $\LCL$ problems in trees, by showing how to characterize so-called edge-checkable problems in rooted trees.
-We are not aware of any prior work that would say anything nontrivial about the decidability of locality in trees.
+Our work also takes the first steps towards an effective (i.e., polynomial-time computable) characterization of $\LCL$ problems in trees, by showing how to characterize so-called edge-checkable problems in rooted trees.